The Perron method for $p$-harmonic functions in unbounded sets in $\mathbf{R}^n$ and metric spaces: Notation and preliminaries

-By a curve in $X$ we mean a rectifiable nonconstant continuous mapping from a compact interval into $X$.
-A curve can thus be parametrized by its arc length $ds$.

-Heinonen--Koskela~\cite{HeKo96} (see also \cite{HeKo98}) introduced upper gradients (initially called very weak gradients) in the following way. \begin{definition} A Borel function $g\colon X\to[0,\infty]$ is said to be an \emph{upper gradient} of a function $f\colon X\to\eR$ whenever

 holds for each pair of points $x,y\in X$ and every curve $\gamma$ in $X$ joining $x$ and $y$.
-We make the convention that the left-hand side is infinite when at least one of the terms is. \end{definition} Clearly, upper gradients are not unique, and $g-\tilde g$ is not in general an upper gradient of $u-v$ when $g$ and $\tilde g$ are upper gradients of $u$ and $v$, respectively.
-However, upper gradients are subadditive, that is, $g+\tilde g$ is an upper gradient of $u+v$ and $|\alpha|g$ is an upper gradient of $\alpha u$, $\alpha\in\R$, and therefore $g+\tilde g$ is an upper gradient of $u-v$.
+We make the convention that the left-hand side is infinite when at least one of the terms in the left-hand side is infinite. \end{definition} A drawback of the upper gradients, introduced in Heinonen--Koskela~\cite{HeKo96},\cite{HeKo98}, is that they are not preserved by $\Lp$-convergence.
+It is, however, possible to overcome this problem by relaxing the condition a bit (Koskela--MacManus~\cite{KoMac98}). \begin{definition} A measurable function $g\colon X\to[0,\infty]$ is said to be a \emph{\pp-weak upper gradient} of a function $f\colon X\to\eR$ whenever \eqref{def:upper-gradients-ineq} holds for each pair of points $x,y\in X$ and \pp-almost every curve (see below) $\gamma$ in $X$ joining $x$ and $y$. \end{definition} Note that a \pp-weak upper gradient is not required to be a Borel function (see the discussion in the notes to Chapter 1 in Bj\"orn--Bj\"orn~\cite{BjBj11book}).